FOREX-Aussie edges higher after China GDP; dollar slips vs yen

 * US declines to name any trade partner as currency manipulator

-SINGAPORE, Oct 21 The Australian dollar gained as much as half a percent on Tuesday after growth figures from China slightly exceeded market expectations, while the U.S. dollar struggled to gain traction and retreated against the yen.
+SINGAPORE, Oct 21 The Australian dollar edged higher on Tuesday after China's third-quarter economic growth slightly exceeded market expectations, while the U.S. dollar struggled to gain traction and retreated against the yen.

-The third quarter numbers from the world's second largest economy did little to settle the broader concerns over global growth that have dominated markets for the past week.

-Reflecting those, European stocks were set to fall at opening and another dip in U.S. government bond yields helped support the yen against the dollar.

-"Until we get some more data that make clear whether these concerns about growth are just a blip or a sign of a more concerted slowdown, that's going to be the pattern."

-He said the Aussie and South African rand had both benefited from the Chinese numbers, which showed the economy slowing to 7.3 percent annual growth, compared to expectations of 7.2 percent.
-Industrial output also topped forecast, growing 8.0 percent compared to a forecast 7.5 percent.
+China's economy grew 7.3 percent in July-September from a year earlier, slightly above the 7.2 percent forecast by analysts.
+However, the growth was the weakest for any quarter since the 2008/09 global financial crisis.

-The Aussie, often seen as a liquid proxy of Chinese growth prospects given Australia's large trade exposure to China, rose 0.2 percent on the day to $0.8804.
+The Aussie dollar, often seen as a liquid proxy of Chinese growth prospects given Australia's large trade exposure to China, rose 0.5 percent on the day to $0.8827.

-Broader risk sentiment still looked wobbly in the wake of this month's market volatility, with Asian shares generally flat on the day and Japan's benchmark Nikkei share average handing back half of Monday's 4 percent rise.
+Nonetheless, broader risk sentiment still looked wobbly in the wake of this month's market volatility, with Asian shares generally flat on the day and Japan's benchmark Nikkei share average falling 1.9 percent.

-Volumes on major currency markets were a fraction of the past month's average.

 "The absolute China number isn't all that great and the trend has been toward a slower growth rate, so it's probably hard to openly move in the direction of putting risk on," said Koji Fukaya, CEO of FPG Securities in Tokyo.